slcs-jsc/mptrac/README.md

 * You can cite the source code of MPTRAC by using the DOI https://doi.org/10.5281/zenodo.4400597.
 This DOI represents all versions, and will always resolve to the latest one.
 Specific DOIs for each release of MPTRAC can be found on the zenodo web site.

-A [list of selected papers](https://github.com/slcs-jsc/mptrac/wiki/References) is also available from the GitHub wiki.

 ## Contributing

 We are interested in sharing MPTRAC for operational or research applications.
 Please do not hesitate to contact us, if you have any further questions or need support.

 ## License